AquaDraco/UnityStationWiki/Community-Structure.md

 * Acquisition and sponsorship

 In the following cases any direct personal communication attempts will be ignored and may be considered ban-able:
-* Asking to full-fill a empty spot on the administrative or moderation staff.
+* Asking to full-fill a empty spot on the Heads of Staff, Bridge Officers or becoming a Security Officer.
 * Spam, including but not limited to "Can you promote my, product/service/server?"

 ### Code of Conduct complaints
-All Code of Conduct related complaints about a contributor or moderator can be forwarded to the HoP.
-In case he or she is too involved, the Captain takes on the complaint.
-When a complaint has no satisfactory result, one can ask the Captain for a second opinion.
+All Code of Conduct related complaints about a normal party or security officer can be forwarded to the HoS.
+In case he or she is too involved, the HoP takes on the complaint.
+When a complaint has no satisfactory result, one can ask the HoP for a second opinion.
 He/She can reject the second opinion without further reasoning.

-In case of CoC complaint against an Admin, the Captain takes on the complaint.
+In case of CoC complaint against a Head of Staff, the Captain takes on the complaint.
 No Second opinion is possible in that case.

 In case of a CoC complaint against the Captain, the HoP takes on the complaint and either rejects the complaint or proposes a sanction.
-The sanction then needs to be accepted by all administrative staff-members and moderators.
+The sanction then needs to be accepted by all Heads of staff and Bridge Officers.

-_Note: CoC complaints can only be filed for cases involving the community directly, hearsay or issues out of the community will be rejected._
+_Note: CoC complaints can only be filed for cases involving the community directly, hearsay or issues out of the community will be rejected.
+These complaints always need to involve a ground from the CoC_

 ## Contact details
 Below is a list of administrative contacts along with their position and responsibilities.